ghc-proposals/ghc-proposals/proposals/0000-plugin-recompilation.rst

 indicating what work it has done.
 However, this defeats the point of the proposal as you must then run the plugin in order to decide whether to run the plugin!

-There is also the possibility of having one hashing function for each plugin type.
-This would allow the recompilation checker to give more accurate information about why recompilation was required.
+An earlier proposal proposed a single hashing function added as a field to the ``Plugin`` data type.
+This has now been changed to this more fine-grained approach where each pass computes a suitable hash.

 Unresolved Questions